 There are many tricks that guests can use to dodge lines for popular Disney attractions.
 But basically none of them have ever worked on Rise of the Resistance at either Walt Disney World or Disneyland.
 This attraction queue has been operated like no other Disney has ever offered.

 Disney continues to tweak the processes that guests use to get onto the ride.
-In fact, it will make another change effective November 3, 2020 that Walt Disney World visitors need to know about.
+Disney made another change effective November 3, 2020 that Walt Disney World visitors need to know about.
+It even modified this process even further on December 20, 2020.

 Of course, at the moment this post update is being updated, Disneyland is closed and its version of Rise of the Resistance along with it.
 When the parks in California do reopen, we anticipate they will follow an identical or probably very similar procedures.
 (Keep coming back for updates though!)